Assessing the Effects of Monetary Shocks on Macroeconomic Stars: A SMUC-IV Framework: Empirical Analysis

 \subsection{Estimates of Macroeconomic Stars}

 Although macroeconomic stars---for example, the neutral interest rate---have been defined in various ways across the literature, most theoretical frameworks suggest that shifts in the low-frequency components of macroeconomic variables are closely linked to movements in any theoretically defined star.
 Accordingly, we examine the persistent evolution of macroeconomic stars through the lens of trend dynamics.
-Using US data, we jointly estimate four stars: the level of potential GDP, $g^{*}$, the growth rate of potential GDP, $\Delta g^{*}$, and trend inflation, $\pi^{*}$, and the neutral interest rate, $r^{*}$.
-These stars are measured as long-run trends in the spirit of the Beveridge-Nelson decomposition \citep{beveridge1981new}.
+Using US data, we jointly estimate three stars: the potential GDP growth, $g^{*}$, the trend inflation, $\pi^{*}$, and the neutral interest rate, $r^{*}$.

-Figure \ref{fig:trends} displays the posterior means of the four estimated stars---$g^{*}$, $\Delta g^{*}$, $\pi^{*}$, $r^{*}$.
+Figure \ref{fig:trends} displays the posterior means of the three estimated stars---$g^{*}$, $\pi^{*}$, $r^{*}$.
 The trend components provide smooth and plausible estimates of macroeconomic stars.
-Like \cite{zaman2025unified}, our results align with the broader literature, capturing the common tendencies documented across studies.
+Our results align with the broader literature, capturing the common tendencies documented across studies.

-Panel (a) of Figure \ref{fig:trends} presents the estimates of $g^{*}$. $g^{*}$ rises over time but experiences two notable drops during the 2007--2009 Global Financial Crisis and the COVID-19 pandemic.
-In both cases, the level of $g^{*}$ fails to return to its pre-crisis trajectory, suggesting that transitory shocks may translate into permanent reductions in the long-run growth path.

-Panel (b) of Figure \ref{fig:trends} shows estimates of $\Delta g^{*}$.
-From the early to late 1990s, $\Delta g^{*}$ rises noticeably, likely reflecting the internet technology boom.
+Panel (a) of Figure \ref{fig:trends} shows estimates of $ g^{*}$.
+From the early to late 1990s, $ g^{*}$ rises noticeably, likely reflecting the internet technology boom.
 After the 1990s, however, it follows a downward trend until around 2010.
 Then it follows an upward trend until the early 2020s.
-Our estimates show a similar tendency to those in \citep{grant2017bayesian,grant2017reconciling,maffei2025identifying}, albeit with considerable fluctuations.
+Our estimates show a similar tendency to those in \citep{grant2017bayesian,grant2017reconciling,maffei2025identifying}.
 Sharp declines are evident during major crises such as the dot-com bust in the early 2000s, the Global Financial Crisis of 2007--2009, and the COVID-19 pandemic.
 These episodes coincide with well-documented hysteresis effects, where severe recessions leave lasting scars on the economy's productive capacity \citep{cerra2005did,cerra2008growth,cerra2023hysteresis}.